ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 Overall, both models heavily favored direct geocoding over centroid computation, with geocode:centroid ratios of 23.29:1 for T-1 and 8.18:1 for T-4.
 This suggests that the models primarily relied on finding exact matches for place names mentioned in the abstracts rather than triangulating from multiple reference points—a strategy that may explain their susceptibility to modern naming coincidences.

+### E.1 Appendix E Leakage Audit

+Two heuristic checks were performed to assess training data leakage:

+**Google 15-gram search on random abstracts: No hits.** Random 15-word sequences from the 43 evaluation abstracts were searched on Google to check for potential web presence.
+No matches were found, indicating the abstracts are not present in indexed public web sources.

+**Min-hash collision checks against the C4 corpus: No hits.** Min-hash fingerprinting was applied to detect potential overlap with the C4 (Colossal Clean Crawled Corpus) dataset, a common training corpus for language models.
+No collisions were detected, suggesting no direct overlap with this major training dataset.

+These tests reduce the risk of direct training-data leakage but cannot fully exclude indirect contamination given proprietary training data.
+The models may have been exposed to similar historical texts or geographic information through other sources not captured by these heuristics.

 # References